Contents

 Fully decorated yurt interior

-The interior of a wealthy ex-communist's yurt in Xalqabad
+The interior of a wealthy ex-Communist's yurt in Xalqabad.

 The ayaqbaw are a set of brightly coloured woollen cords with tassels at the end which are hung from the shan'araq and uwıqs to great decorative effect.